[LinuxBIOS] Read / Write to CMOS

-I'm somewhat new to bios programming... but i have a handful of boxes (with Award Bios) that I need to set to pxeboot remotely.
+Hello list, I'm somewhat new to bios programming... but i have a handful of boxes (with Award Bios) that I need to set to pxeboot remotely.
 I was thinking that I might achieve this by dumping the CMOS (cat /dev/nvram > file) of a box with pxeboot on, and then writing it to a box that has pxeboot turned off.
+I will actually be surprised if a quick hack like this would actually work, as I imagine its not that simple.
+But I was hoping that I might get some information about what settings are actually stored in CMOS, if they're changeable, if there's a GPL'd utility to facilitate this process.
+Does linuxbios support altering bios settings from userspace?
+Ben

 Does linuxbios support altering bios settings from userspace?

-On 1/22/07, mack stout mack.stout@gmail.com wrote:
+On 1/22/07, mack stout <mack.stout@gmail.com> wrote:

 Does linuxbios support altering bios settings from userspace?